MichaelCurrin/docker-quickstarts/basic.md

 It is a good idea to start with handling a container using the commands here without worrying about creating any files yet.
 Then later you can move to the file-based approach, where commands you run by hand in the shell are now in a recipe which can be reproduced easily by you or someone else - anyone with the `Dockerfile`.
 This recipe is the `Dockerfile` - useful if you have a few or many image build steps such as setting up an app and its dependencies.

-See [examples](/examples/) section of this project if you are interested in that.
+See the [Using Dockerfiles](/using-dockerfiles.md) page in this project if you are interested in that.

 ## Create a Linux container